Central business district residents parking scheme

 Conditions of the permit

-- A permit is valid for only one specified vehicle and is issued against the registration number of that vehicle.
-It is not valid for a replacement vehicle - see replacing a permit.
+A permit is valid for only one specified vehicle and is issued for that vehicle's registration number.
+It's not valid for a replacement vehicle - see replacing a permit.

 How to apply for a permit